-This waterfront gem blends 19-century character with a 21-st century boutique charm.
+The Best Western Plus Dover Marina Hotel & Spa is a waterfront gem that blends 19-century character with 21-st century boutique charm.
 State-of-the-art rooms and facilities, and welcoming service complete your Dover getaway experience.

 See the White Cliffs of Dover - These white chalk cliffs once welcomed sailors and sheltered soldiers.
 The cliffs make for a striking picture when approaching the port by boat, but get a bird’s-eye view of the flora and fauna by walking along the clifftop paths.
 History buffs will recognize this area for the important role it played in the dramatic evacuation of Dunkirk during World War II.